zsturgess/herokuizemebundle/README.md

 HerokuizeMeBundle is a creation of Zac Sturgess.
 See also the [list of contributors](https://github.com/zsturgess/herokuizemebundle/graphs/contributors).

-**Warning:** HerokuizeMeBundle is still in the process of being developed, and is unstable.
-You have been warned.
+**Warning:** HerokuizeMeBundle is abandonware and is no longer recieving regular updates.
+Most of this bundle's functionality has been replaced with the improved developer experience of Symfony since version 4.0.

 ## Installation